-The tolerance values (ranging from 0 to 10) listed in the Guide give an indication of which are the sensitive taxa (values of 8 or more) and which are the tolerant taxa (values of 3 or less).
+The tolerance values (ranging from 0 to 10) listed in the Identification guide give an indication of which are the sensitive taxa (values of 8 or more) and which are the tolerant taxa (values of 3 or less).
 Some examples of sensitive and tolerant taxa are shown below: